2cld/hs-platform/docs/OrchestratorProblem.md

    3. Process Blocker
 5. Cloud Console

-It looks as if the numbering is some sort of workflow for Ralph's head... just a guess.
-As for me, I sorted this out in my head [See docs/README.md](./README.md) :
+I do not know the intention of the numbering.
+As for myself, I sorted my mental map of the dataflow a few months ago [See docs/README.md](./README.md) :

 1. hs-client - used to collect telemetry and execute behavior mitagation
 2. hs-telemetry - api based web service target used by client for telemetry collection